theonejj/ansible-zfs_on_root/README.md

 cannot export 'rpool': pool is busy
 ```

-It can be very difficult to nearly impossible to determine why a pool is busy at search an early stage.
+It can be very difficult to nearly impossible to determine why a pool is busy at such an early stage in the build process.
 All mounts are removed, no datasets are shared yet, no users are within the mounted areas.
 Without being able to export the pool cleanly during this process, importing the pool will fail upon first reboot.
 The following work around imports the pool and allows you to resume the boot process.

 #### Workaround for Issue #1